AndreaFan123/AndreaFan123/README.md

 ---

-Starting my frontend developer journey in Nov 2022,currently working at a tech agency.
-Born and raised in Taiwan 🇹🇼
+Starting my frontend developer journey in Nov 2022,currently working at a tech agency, born and raised in Taiwan 🇹🇼

 My side project:
 - [a11y village Medium](https://medium.com/@accessdiversers)